 CBC will be monitored monthly.
 In the event of a precipitous decline in cell line counts, patients will return to the NIH for bone marrow biopsy.

 At the 3- and 6-months marks after SRL initiation, peripheral blood will be obtained for research studies including (i) flow cytometry phenotyping of peripheral blood mononuclear cells for regulatory T-cells (Tregs, e.g. CD4+ CD25high FOXP3+) and (ii) proteomics assay.

+Interim analyses to determined efficacy or futility will be performed at two time points when 20 and 40 patients on each arm are evaluable.

 TABLE OF CONTENTS